RVSM Frequently Asked Questions, RVSM FAQ – Have a question that is not listed below? Contact us and we’ll try to help!

 Must an aircraft be equipped with TCAS in order to operate in RVSM airspace?

-- No. The regulations that provide TCAS equipage requirements do not relate TCAS equipage to RVSM; however, If an aircraft operating in RVSM Airspace is equipped with TCAS II it must meet TSO C-119b (Version 7.0) or later version unless otherwise authorized.
+- No. The regulations that provide TCAS equipage requirements do not relate TCAS equipage to RVSM; however, if an aircraft operating in RVSM Airspace is equipped with TCAS II it must meet TSO C-119b (Version 7.0) or a later version unless otherwise authorized.

 Is a validation flight the same thing as a Height Monitoring Flight?

-- No. A validation Flight is a flight that is observed and inspected by FAA inspectors prior to determining what operational approvals will be granted if required.
+- No. A validation Flight is a flight that is observed and inspected by FAA Inspectors prior to determining what operational approvals will be granted if / as required.

 Are Validation flights required for RVSM Approval?

-- In most cases, No. The review of the RVSM Data Package and related supplemental material should be sufficient in determining the eligibility of the aircraft; however, the inspector may choose to accompany the Operator on a flight.
-Typically, this can be done on a routine flight.
+- In most cases, No. The review of the RVSM Data Package and related supplemental material should be sufficient in determining the eligibility of the aircraft; however, the Inspector may choose to accompany the Operator on a flight.
+Typically, this can be performed on a routine flight.